transferwise/tw-tkms/docs/database_statistics_bias.md

 Unfortunately MariaDb does not support index hints on `DELETE` queries.
 MySql does.

-> So for MariaDb we still have a big risk.
+> So for MariaDb we still have a big risk - randomly ran `ANALYZE` statements.

-> Even when we fix the statistic in place, a DBA accidentally running manual `ANALYZE` will override and thus negate those fixed statistics.
+> Even when we fix the statistic in place, telling database that there are large amount of records,
+> a DBA accidentally running manual `ANALYZE`, at a time when the table is empty, will override those and thus negate the desired effect.

 ### Fixing statistics in place.

 [setup guide](setup.md) will show you how.

-In the case of MariaDb/MySql, it is very important to avoid running ANALYZE on those tables, because those will overwrite all our fixed statistics.
+In the case of MariaDb/MySql, as described above, it is very important to avoid running random ANALYZE on those tables, as it will highly likely be run when the table is empty and thus overwriting all our fixed statistics to indicate tables with large amount of records.

 If this happens, it is important to fix the statistics back into place.